 Psychotherapy and Spirituality: A Mutually Beneficial Relationship

 Psychotherapy on it’s own however, can also run into roadblocks.
-Without the inspiration and assistance of spirit psychotherapy can become a difficult trudge through murky waters.
-At times, there can come a point where a wound has been opened and cleaned as much as it can and the completion of it’s healing can only come from surrender to spirit.
+Without the inspiration and assistance of spirit, psychotherapy can become a difficult trudge through a murky swamp.
+There can come a point where a wound has been opened and cleaned as much as it can and the completion of it’s healing can only come from surrender to spirit.
 This surrender includes a sincere asking for help, desiring to be free, and a willingness to let go.
 Spiritual work can also help you develop greater levels of self-awareness, which can then aid you immensely in your inner psychological work.
 When psychotherapy and spiritual practice work together magic happens.

 Compassion Practice Can Open the Door